 Have you noticed that a lot of commercials, sales pages, and ads tell a story?
 The story of someone just like you who had a problem similar to one that you have.
 A problem that caused them to suffer.
 But then they found the solution to that problem, and it changed their lives.

-In sales, and in driving charitable donations, this is one of those persuasion marketing techniques that connects the heartstrings to the purse strings.
-The feeling that their life can be changed too, compels them to buy.
+In sales and driving charitable donations, this is one of those persuasion marketing techniques that connects the heartstrings to the purse strings.
+The feeling that their life can be changed too compels them to buy.
 It’s why it’s so important to tap into human psychology and get your audience emotionally involved with your content, your products, or your services.

-If you can make people feel like your solution is the one that will change their situation, then yours is the one they are going to buy into.
+If you can make people feel like your solution makes sense and is the one that will change their situation, then yours is the one they are going to buy into.

 Nothing gets people’s emotions on tap like controversy.
-While it’s a tough line to balance, if you can find the right way to get controversy into your marketing, you can attract an audience that is not only going to be pulled into your marketing, but who is also going to talk about it wherever they go.
+While it’s a tough line to balance, if you can find the right way to get controversy and build a persuasive argument into your marketing, you can attract an audience that is not only going to be pulled into your marketing but who is also going to talk about it wherever they go.

 Controversy regarding your competitors is something a lot of businesses like to tap into.
 Local dentists let people know they didn’t like to hunt when Walter Palmer received national outrage for his extracurricular activities.
 Hosting companies created “we love elephants” discounts and messaging to flow with the outrage Bob Parsons of GoDaddy received when he went elephant hunting.